fastai/fastai/docs/dev/gpu.md

 despite having a total of 4GB of free GPU RAM (cached and free), the last command will fail, because it can't get 3GB of contiguous memory.

-Except, this example isn't quite valid, because under the hood CUDA relocates physical pages, and makes them appear as if they are of a contiguous type of memory.
-So in the example above it'll reuse all those fragments.
+Except, this example isn't quite valid, because under the hood CUDA relocates physical pages, and makes them appear as if they are of a contiguous type of memory to pytorch.
+So in the example above it'll reuse most or all of those fragments as long as there is nothing else occupying those memory pages.

-So for this example to be applicable to CUDA situation it needs to allocate fractions of a memory page, which currently for most CUDA cards is of 2MB.
+So for this example to be applicable to the CUDA memory fragmentation situation it needs to allocate fractions of a memory page, which currently for most CUDA cards is of 2MB.
 So if less than 2MB is allocated in the same scenario as this example, fragmentation will occur.

 Given that GPU RAM is a scarce resource, it helps to always try free up anything that's on CUDA as soon as you're done using it, and only then move new objects to CUDA.
 Normally a simple `del obj` does the trick.
 However, if your object has circular references in it, it will not be freed despite the `del()` call, until `gc.collect()` will not be called by python.
 And until the latter happens, it'll still hold the allocated GPU RAM!
 And that also means that in some situations you may want to call `gc.collect()` yourself.

 If you want to educate yourself on how and when the python garbage collector gets automatically invoked see [gc](https://docs.python.org/3/library/gc.html#gc.get_threshold) and [this](https://rushter.com/blog/python-garbage-collector/).

+### Peak Memory Usage

+If you were to run a GPU memory profiler on a function like `Learner` `fit()` you would notice that on the very first epoch it will cause a very large GPU RAM usage spike and then stabilize at a much lower memory usage pattern.
+This happens because the pytorch memory allocator tries to build the computational graph and gradients for the loaded model in the most efficient way.
+Luckily, you don't need to worry about this spike, since the allocator is smart enough to recognize when the memory is tight and it will be able to do the same with much less memory, just not as efficiently.
+Typically, continuing with the `fit()` example, the allocator needs to have at least as much memory as the 2nd and subsequent epochs require for the normal run.
+You can read an excellent thread on this topic [here](https://discuss.pytorch.org/t/high-gpu-memory-usage-problem/34694).

 ### pytorch Tensor Memory Tracking